Jayant Sinha: Political career

 In the lead-up to the 2024 Lok Sabha elections, BJP MP Jayant Sinha announced his decision to step back from direct electoral duties to concentrate on combating global climate change.
 While Sinha remains dedicated to working with the party on economic and governance issues, he expressed deep gratitude for the opportunities he has had over the past decade, serving the people of Bharat and Hazaribagh.
 Sinha also acknowledged the support he received from Prime Minister Narendra Modi, Home Minister Amit Shah, and the BJP leadership.
-His decision signifies a shift in focus towards addressing broader global challenges while continuing his involvement with the party.

 From 2019 to 2024, Sinha served as the Chairperson of the Standing Committee on Finance, where he led the 31-member Parliamentary panel that had oversight of the Ministries of Finance, Corporate Affairs, Statistics & Program Implementation, and the NITI Aayog.
 The panel also had parliamentary responsibility for the Reserve Bank of India, the Securities and Exchange Board of India, the Insolvency and Bankruptcy Board of India, and the Insurance and Pension regulators.

 Sinha introduced India’s first net zero legislation as a private bill in Parliament in 2021.
-He has also pioneered ground-breaking research on the economic, public health, and national security impact of net zero development for India.
-This research has been widely recognized and shared through TV shows, articles, and podcasts, where he emphasizes the strategic importance of net zero policies for sustainable growth and India’s long-term prosperity.
+He has also pioneered research on the economic, public health, and national security impact of net zero development for India.

 Ministerial career

 Ministry of Finance

 Sinha was sworn in as Minister of State in the Union Council of Ministers on 9 November 2014.
 Subsequently, he assumed charge at the Ministry of Finance in the Indian Government, working with Finance Minister Arun Jaitley.
-There, he helped in driving landmark initiatives such as PM Mudra Yojana, Social Security Platform, devising the Indradhanush package for public sector banks, launching the India Aspiration Fund to promote entrepreneurship, and strengthening India's capital markets.
-He piloted key legislations, namely the Insurance Bill, Bankruptcy Bill, Negotiable Instruments Act and Regional Rural Banks Bill in the Parliament.
-He also helped in preparing the Union Budgets of 2015-16 and 2016–17, which were widely hailed as two of the most significant and visionary budgets in recent years.
-Sinha gained wide recognition as an innovative and results-oriented policymaker with singular successes ranging from piloting the legislation that brought in India’s game-changing bankruptcy code to establishing India’s sovereign wealth fund (the National Investment & Infrastructure Fund) and the Higher Education Financing Agency to driving the privatization of Air India as well as multiple airports by devising entirely new bidding approaches.
+There, he helped in driving initiatives such as PM Mudra Yojana, Social Security Platform, devising the Indradhanush package for public sector banks, launching the India Aspiration Fund to promote entrepreneurship, and strengthening India's capital markets.
+Legislation he was involved with included the Insurance Bill, Bankruptcy Bill, Negotiable Instruments Act and Regional Rural Banks Bill in the Parliament.
+He also helped in preparing the Union Budgets of 2015-16 and 2016–17.